Monticello-University of Virginia Archaeological Field School

 Tuition and Scholarships

-Tuition rates are set by the University of Virginia and vary by residency status (see this link for details: http://www.virginia.edu/summer/fees.html).
-For Virginia residents, total field-school tuition for 6 credits is $2,094 for undergraduates and $2,352 for graduate students.
-For non-residents, tuition is $7,482 for undergraduates and $4,764 for graduate students.
+Tuition rates are set by the University of Virginia and vary by residency status (see this link for details: http://summer.virginia.edu/tuition-and-fees).
+For Virginia residents, total field-school tuition for 6 credits is $2,376 for undergraduates and $2,724 for graduate students.
+For non-residents, tuition is $8,652 for undergraduates and $5,532 for graduate students.
 All students accepted into the field school will receive scholarships from Monticello worth half the tuition charge.
-The foregoing rates are for 2015.
-Rates for 2016 will be posted when they are available from the University of Virginia.

 Room and Board